krutika731/Fake-news-prediction/README.md

 ### Modeling:-

-- With Doc2vec
+- With Doc2vec:-

     For modeling, I used Doc2vec to generated the vector from trained article text.
-Doc2vec create the word embedding that can help to retain the meaning of the text in your document.
+Doc2vec create the word embedding that can help to
+    retain the meaning of the text in your document.

     After getting the vecotrs from Doc2Vec I tried diffrent classification models like Logistic Regression and Random forest.
     The link of that jupyter notebook given below.

 [Doc2vec model](https://github.com/krutika731/Fake-news-prediction/blob/master/Doc2vec_model.ipynb)

 - With neural network:-

      I used Keras LSTM model to improve the accuracy in classification.
-I used Bidirectional LSTM with Conv1D layer to improve the result.
-The link for this jupyter notebook is given below.
+I used Bidirectional LSTM with Conv1D layer to improve the result.The link for this jupyter notebook is given below.

 [Deep learning model](https://github.com/krutika731/Fake-news-prediction/blob/master/with_LSTM.ipynb)